GoPro: HERO cameras

-35mm
+35 mm

-The 35mm camera (model #001) became available on April 13, 2005.
+The 35 mm camera (model #001) became available on April 13, 2005.
 It had dimensions of 2.5 by 3 in and weighed 0.45 lb.
-It included the camera, a clear case with quick release, a camera strap and ski glove adapter lash.
+It included the camera, a clear case with quick release, a camera strap, and a ski glove adapter lash.
 It could pivot "on the fly" and be functional to a depth in water of about 15 ft.
-It was described as a "reusable wrist camera" and included a roll of 24 exposure Kodak 400 film.
+It was described as a "reusable wrist camera" and included a roll of 24-exposure Kodak 400 film.

 Digital (1st gen)

 The first generation of Digital HERO cameras (2006–09) were powered by conventional AAA batteries and included a rugged housing and wrist strap.
 Models were distinguished by their still image resolution and shot video in standard definition (480 lines or lower) with a 4:3 aspect ratio.
 Like the film camera HERO, the first-generation Digital HERO cameras were equipped with an optical viewfinder.

 The original Digital HERO (DH1; 640×480 still resolution, 240p video in 10-second clips) of 2006 was succeeded by the Digital HERO3 (DH3; 3-megapixel stills, 384p video) and Digital HERO5 (DH5; same as DH3 but with 5-megapixel stills).
 All three of these had a 54° angle of view.
 A variant of the DH5 was released with an extreme wide-angle lens with 170° of angular coverage on the diagonal as the Wide HERO; the Wide HERO had a different housing than the other first-gen cameras (DH1/DH3/DH5) to accommodate its larger lens.